tomakita/RetroCheck/example/README.md

 ### Configuration

 In this example, RetroCheck is configured using the `ResultEmitter.connect` method, which is defined in the `retrocheck.convenience` library, and is meant to be an easy way of configuring RetroCheck with settings that most people will find useful.
-This method connects RetroCheck to Redis (which requires that a Redis instance is available), and configures RetroCheck to emit message to Redis pub-sub channels when assertions succeed and fail.
+This method connects RetroCheck to Redis (which requires that a Redis instance is available), and configures RetroCheck to emit messages to Redis pub-sub channels when assertions succeed and fail.

 For a more granular way of configuring RetroCheck, use the `retrocheck.assertion.Actions` class: